CyberSecAI/CWE-Expert/README.md

 # CWE-Expert

-A CWE-Expert can be built for free in a browser in less than 5 minutes using the instruction and CWE Corpus files provided here.
+A CWE-Expert can be built for free in a browser in less than 1 minute using the instruction and CWE Corpus files provided here.

 This repo contains